Pkzoidtoken/Python-Script-Protector/readme.md

 *   -d: Decide whether to delete the original script after encryption (True or False).
 *   -open: Provide the output name for your script..

+## After encrypting your script, the compiler.exe is no longer needed.

 Example:
 ```ruby
 python encrypt_tool.py -mod 0 -file app.py -output call -d True -open call
 ```
-Additional Note: Ensure that all required packages are installed on the user's system.
+## Additional Note: Ensure that all required packages are installed on the user's system.
 For example, if your script requires additional packages, mention them explicitly.